Jakski/experimental/README.md

-# C
+# Experimental
-Collection of experimental C implementations.
+Collection of experimental implementations.